 Stand-by Member RosterThe DRC Stand-by Member Roster was the first of all DRC rosters and it is still the backbone of the DRC Stand-by Roster.

-The Danish Refugee Council (DRC) Stand-by Member Roster is comprised of almost 400 highly qualified experts of more than 60 nationalities with a variety of professional profiles and experiences.
-They are all committed, professional and high-performing humanitarian workers who are available for rapid deployments to UN operations worldwide.
+The Danish Refugee Council (DRC) Stand-by Member Roster is comprised of almost 550 highly qualified experts of more than 70 nationalities with a variety of professional profiles and experiences.
+They are all committed, professional and high-performing humanitarian workers who can deploy to UN operations worldwide.

-The DRC Member Roster contains a broad variety of competencies, however focuses on the core profiles; Protection (including Child Protection), Logistics, Humanitarian Affairs, Emergency Management, Camp Management, Shelter & Site Planning, WASH, Early Recovery, Food Security, Information Management and Cash & Voucher.
-Each profile is described here.
+The DRC Member Roster contains a broad variety of competencies, however focuses on the core profiles; Protection (including Child Protection and GBV), Logistics, Humanitarian Affairs, Emergency Management, Camp Management, Shelter & Site Planning, WASH, Early Recovery, Food Security, Information Management and Cash & Voucher.
+Please see our Member Roster Profile Description page for details on each speciality.

 Becoming a Member